The Norwegian Pension System – What You Need to Know

 The National Insurance Scheme – The Foundation of the Pension System

-The National Insurance Scheme is the public pension scheme that as a general rule includes everyone who lives or works in Norway.
 This pension is based on your income throughout your life and how long you have been in the workforce.
+It is a broad political wish that the pension system encourages to longer professional careers.
 The basic rule is that the longer you work, the more pension you earn.

 Occupational Pension – Pension from Your Employer

 Most employers today offer an occupational pension in addition to the National Insurance Scheme.
 Everyone working in the private sector is entitled to a mandatory occupational pension.
-This varies depending on where you work and which agreement your employer has.
+The pension varies depending on where you work and which agreement your employer has.
 If you work in the public sector, you are covered by a public occupational pension scheme, which provides a pension proportional to your income as employed.
 Public occupational pension is lifelong, which means that you receive pension payments as long as you live.

-Occupational pension is a top-up in addition to the pension from the National Insurance Scheme and is an important part of your total pension.
+Occupational pension is a top-up in addition to the pension from the National Insurance Scheme and is an important part of your total pension

 Private Savings – Your Opportunity to Increase Your Pension